A Diffusion-Based Embedding of the Stochastic Simulation Algorithm in Continuous Space: Results

 \subsection{Application: Michaelis-Menten}

 We applied DESSA-CS to the well known Michaelis-Menten enzymatic reaction system within a $90 \mu m^{3}$ volume.
 The original benchmark was developed by Andrews \cite{andrews2010detailed} and updated by Chew et al. \cite{chew2018reaction} to account for the extreme run time demands of eGFRD.
 Figures \ref{fig:MM_reaction_plot} and \ref{fig:MM_reaction_plot_finiteRep} display our results for the updated benchmark, displaying the population dynamics for molecular species E, S, ES and P, which obey the binding rules $E + S \Leftrightarrow ES \Rightarrow P.$ Figure \ref{fig:MM_100s__eGFRD__e-cell4} shows comparable results for eGFRD.
+Note that the different models approximate and parameterize the physical system in different ways and so it is not possible to conduct perfectly equivalent simulations by each method, but we have chosen parameter values so as to approximate the same physical conditions in each method as closely as they allow in our choice of rate constants.
 Simulation run times for the point particle and finite particle representations respectively were 20 seconds and 90 seconds, roughly two orders of magnitude faster than eGFRD (see Figure 5 of Chew et al.~\cite{chew2018reaction} and Table \ref{table:updated_benchmark} below).

 In the point particle simulations, the data set (computed before run time) consisted of 3000 linearly spaced distances from $R_{enc}$ to 2*$d_{maxD}$, where $d_{maxD}$ corresponds to the mean square displacement due to diffusion at $T_{maxD}$, the max allowed diffusion time.
 At each distance, the integrated propensity was computed at 50,000 time points (i.e. variances).
 There were 40,000 linearly spaced time points from $1*10^{-6}$ to $1*10^{-2}$ where the curvature is often highest, and 10,000 linearly spaced time points from $1*10^{-2}$ to $T_{maxD}$.
 This 3000 by 50,000 data set was computed in 14.5 minutes in the Go language (golang).
 The propensity function integration error for a given distance value and time duration depends on the number of integration intervals - here 50,000 for the full duration.
 We used the trapezoid method, whose error at each time point can be upper bounded by $Err(\Delta t) = \frac{\Delta t^{3}}{12N^{2}}*K*c$, where K is the maximum magnitude of the second derivative of the CDF, c is the intrinsic reaction rate, and N is the number of integration intervals over the duration $\Delta t$.
 These are not likely to be tight upper bounds due to the presence of inflection points in the CDF graph.
 Our golang integration code, including a method to print error bounds and integrals to text files, can be found in the GitHub repository.